Boycott of Superstruct Entertainment festivals: Escalation (May 2025-present)

 In May 2025, 70 artists who previously performed at Sónar festival, signed an open letter vowing to not perform at the festival, and calling to support the Boycott, Divestment and Sanctions movement.
 The festival organization announced they would implement a procedure to get tickets refunded.

 On 13 May 2025, the newspaper El Salto published a piece on KKR's takeover of Spanish festivals.
 The publication of this article has been credited as a pivotal moment for awareness in Spain.

 On 17 May 2025, the Minister of Culture of Spain, Ernest Urtasun declared that KKR is "not welcome" in the country, and requested that KKR and other companies involved in the expansion of illegal Israeli settlements to be barred from participation in the European single market.
 Enrique Santiago, spokesperson of United Left demanded that the Government stops any authorizations of festivals owned by KKR in the country.

 On 20 May 2025, the Rivas-Vaciamadrid city hall, governed by United Left, announced they would rescind the agreement with ShareMusic!, a Superstruct subsidiary, by which it used a public venue in the municipality for their festivals.
 Festivals already scheduled for June 2025 would proceed, but no further usage would be allowed.

 On 21 May 2025, Olaya Suárez, spokesperson of Podemos in Gijón, demanded the end of any institutional funding of the Tsunami Xixón festival, owned by Superstruct.

 In June 2025, in response to the cascading cancellations, Superstruct published a statement claiming that proceeds from festivals and events would remain within the company and would not go to KKR.

 On 4 June 2025, the municipal groups of Republican Left of Catalonia (ERC) in L'Hospitalet de Llobregat and Barcelona called for an institutional boycott of Sónar 2025 over KKR ownership.

 On 7 June 2025, in Amsterdam, 14 artists pulled out from the Milkshake lineup citing KKR investment.
 The artists announced this under the Ravers For Palestine Instagram account.
 They included Angelboy, Slimfit and DJ Shahmaran.
 In Valencia, a group of activists put up Palestine flags on a bridge over the Festival de les Arts venue, and artists like Zahara advocated for peace in Palestine during their performances.

 Cancelled performances

 Approximately half of the Field Day festival lineup (19 out of 42 artists) cancelled their confirmed performances.
 The cancellations included Sisu Crew, Midland, Roza Terenzi, Spray, Regularfantasy and Mall Grab.
 As of 4 June 2025, more than 30 artists cancelled their performances at Sónar, including Arca, Rone and Juliana Huxtable.
 La Fúmiga canceled its performance at the Arenal Sound.
 La Élite pulled out from the Festival Internacional de Benicàssim (FIB).
 Gigatron and Crossed pulled out of the Resurrection Fest lineup.
 The drum and bass collective Fokin Massive cancelled their upcoming act at the Monegros Desert Festival.
-Residente cancelled performences at FIB and Morriña Fest.
+Residente cancelled performances at FIB and Morriña Fest.

 The following artists have participated in the boycott: